avallonking/ForestQC/README.md

   cgr2:900   0.77
   ```

- - Result file (The variant is a good variant if Good = 1, or a bad variant if Good = 0)
+ - Result file (The variant is a good variant if Good = 1, or a bad variant if Good = 0, grey variants do not have Good column before it is predicted)
   ```sh
   RSID CHR POS REF ALT MAF Mean_DP Mean_GQ SD_DP SD_GQ Outlier_DP Outlier_GQ Discordant_Geno Mendel_Error Missing_Rate HWE ABHet ABHom Good
   chr1:144  1 144 A T 0.03  54.00 54.00 23.00 13.24 0.43  0.23  1 3 0.01  1.0 0.45  0.99  1